hellotham/hello-astro/src/pages/about.md

 - CSS/JS assets of external libraries loaded only when needed on a per page and per package basis - no unnecessary bloat
 - Photo gallery and lightbox using PhotoSwipe (including display of EXIF tags)
 - Carousel component using Swiper
+- Documentation pages (modelled after astro docs starter but using Tailwind)